ourchitecture/hello-cloud/src/docs/services/nodejs-expressjs.md

     4. If required, for the values "AZURE_SP_APPID", "AZURE_SP_PASSWORD", and "AZURE_SP_TENANT", create new service principal credentials with the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) :octicons-link-16: and the command `az ad sp create-for-rbac --name "our-hello-sp" --role Contributor`, providing any `--name` as desired.
     5. *You may encounter an error with multiple subscriptions as this has not been tested.
 Consider a [contribution](https://github.com/ourchitecture/hello-cloud/issues/94).
     6. Run the command `make install cloud=azure` to create the Azure Resource Group, Azure AppService Plan, and AppService if they do not exist as well as to deploy the application.
-    7. Check the application logs with the command `cd ./deploy/azure && make logs`
+    7. Check the application logs with the command `make logs cloud=azure`
     8. Uninstall and clean up the application deployment with the command `make uninstall cloud=azure`

 ### :material-google-cloud: Google Cloud